adamsilver/adamsilver.io-jekyll/_posts/2015-02-09-technical-wanking.md

 I know many developers scattered across the industry, who are in the trenches having to use this cutting-edge tech that causes more problems than it solves.

 In many ways I wish I hadn't participated in Technical Wanking back then, but then again, I wouldn't be where I am today having learnt many lessons about what *not* to do.
-All I will say is beware of the latest fad. **[Maybe it's time to be boring?](/articles//the-boring-front-end-developer/)**